A project by Emilio Martínez Poppe

 A timely and ambitious public artwork highlighting Philadelphia’s municipal workers and their perspectives on the city will be on view in the City Hall Courtyard.

-Mural Arts presents Civic Views, a temporary public art project celebrating the city’s municipal employees and their diverse perspectives on Philadelphia through a poetic picturing of their office windows.
-Created by artist Emilio Martínez Poppe, the project represents the culmination of three years of photographing and interviewing staff from over twenty Philadelphia civic agencies.
-Presented in Philadelphia’s City Hall Courtyard, Civic Views will be accompanied by a robust series of public programs highlighting the work of scholars, artists, labor organizers, elected officials, and city employees as they articulate the importance of the public sector.
+Civic Views is a temporary public art project celebrating the city’s municipal employees and their diverse perspectives on Philadelphia through poetic documentation of their office windows.
+The project represents the culmination of two years of Emilio Martínez Poppe photographing and interviewing staff from an array of Philadelphia civic agencies.
+Presented in Philadelphia’s City Hall Courtyard, Civic Views is accompanied by a robust series of public programs highlighting the work of scholars, labor organizers, elected officials, and city employees as they articulate the importance of the public sector.
 The project’s centerpiece, an expansive installation of photographs, text, and scaffolding, will be on view in the City Hall Courtyard from May 23 – June 11, 2025.

 After its debut in the City Hall Courtyard, a selection of Civic Views photographs will migrate across the street to long-term public view at the Municipal Services Building’s Concourse Level in partnership with the Department of Public Property.
 The project will also lead to a substantial book documenting the full index of photographs Martínez Poppe captured, as well as essays from leading artists, scholars, and the project’s organizers exploring art’s relationship to the city.
 The book project will be announced with additional details later this year.